spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/podvm-handling.md

 * The code verifies all the required config parameters
 * Based on the `PODVM_IMAGE_URI` presence on the cloud provider specific configMap (eg: `libvirt-podvm-image-cm`), `IMAGE_TYPE` is set to either `operator-built` or `pre-built`.
 * Based on the `IMAGE_TYPE` it will invoke the create image from scratch for `operator-built` and pull an existing image if it's `pre-built`.

+## Cloud init

+When `CONFIDENTIAL_COMPUTE_ENABLED` is enabled and provider is not `libvirt`, the pod VM image generated doesn't have the cloud-init package.
+This is by design.
+The consequence is that SSH is disabled.
+For debugging, if you want to enable SSH, then set `CUSTOM_CLOUD_INIT_MODULES` to `yes` in the respective configMap before image creation.